Lady Annabel Goldsmith: Personal life

-Lady Annabel was the mother of Rupert, Robin, India Jane Birley and Jemima, Zac, and Ben Goldsmith.
+Lady Annabel was the mother of Rupert, Robin, and India Jane Birley and Jemima, Zac, and Ben Goldsmith.
 She had referred to herself as "an incredible mother, rather a good mistress, but not a very good wife".
 With six children and five miscarriages, her primary vocation was motherhood, which prompted her to say: "I'm not judgmental about women who work, but I was so besotted with my children I never wanted them out of my sight."
 She was also considered a mother figure by her nieces, Ladies Cosima and Sophia Vane-Tempest-Stewart, and Diana, Princess of Wales.
-As the wife and ex-wife of two unfaithful men, she explained her marriage philosophy to the Times in 1987: "I can never understand the wives who really mind, the wives who set such store by fidelity.
+As the wife and ex-wife of two unfaithful men, she explained her marriage philosophy to The Times in 1987: "I can never understand the wives who really mind, the wives who set such store by fidelity.
 How extraordinary, and how mad they are.
 Because, surely, if the man goes out and he comes back, it's not actually doing any harm."